trynova/website/pages/blog/memory-hell.md

 Rust later.)
 The V8 engine has an optional system called "pointer compression" which effectively takes our object pointer and chops off the top 32 bits.
-To re-construct the object pointer we need only take the engine's "base pointer" which is guaranteed to have 32 trailing zeroes, and perform a bitwise AND on the base pointer and our compressed object pointer, zero-extended to 64 bits.
+To re-construct the object pointer we need only take the engine's "base pointer" which is guaranteed to have 32 trailing zeroes, and perform a bitwise OR on the base pointer and our compressed object pointer, zero-extended to 64 bits.
 (There are some extra things but this is the basic system.)
 With this, accessing object data always requires both the object "pointer" and the engine base pointer.
 This